From embarking on Caribbean vacations to hosting backyard barbecues for your friends, there are plenty of ways to spend a buck this summer.

 If you’re buying a new stove, consider going with gas.
 Propane or natural gas is cheaper for cooking than an electric stove top.

-Keep Vents Clean and Clear
+Keep Vents and Filters Clean

 Your air ducts should be cleaned out at least once a year to prevent dust and dirt buildup from reducing airflow.
 You should also be careful not to block any vents with furniture or decorations.